HandBrake’s default settings and most of the official

 Preset you selected, or adjust the quality control higher or lower depending on your tastes.
 Increasing quality will make your new video take up more space on your computer or playback device, whereas reducing quality will typically make your new video take up less space.

 Most of HandBrake’s official

-To increase video quality, adjust the quality control toward the right.
-To reduce video quality, adjust the quality control toward the left.
+You can think of the RF control in HandBrake as a quality control.
+To increase video quality, adjust the control toward the right.
+To reduce video quality, adjust the control toward the left.

 Begin by making small adjustments.
 Plus or minus 1-2 RF is usually noticeable.

 Recommended settings for x264 and x265 encoders:

 - RF 18-22 for 480p/576p Standard Definition1